jakewalsh90/Terraform-Azure/GitHub-Actions-Deployment/readme.md

 # Deploying Terraform using GitHub Actions
-To deploy any of the Terraform-Azure Environments within this repository using GitHub Actions, follow the guide below.
+To deploy any of the Terraform-Azure Environments within this repository using GitHub Actions, follow the steps outlined below.

 ## 1. Fork this repository

 Fork this repository - this will then allow you to access backend settings privately and create your own deployments based on the code within.
-You can then of course customise code and make changes as it will be your own copy.
+You can then of course customise code, make changes, or upload your own Terraform files.

 ## 2. Setup the Backend Storage and Service Principal